 On this page:

-- using thermal mass for heating and cooling
+- Floor requirements to provide thermal mass for heating

-- floor requirements to provide thermal mass for heating
+- Wall requirements to provide thermal mass for heating

-- wall requirements to provide thermal mass for heating
+- Floor requirements to provide thermal mass for cooling

 Thermal mass is most commonly used for passive heating, though it can also be used to absorb and dissipate heat for passive cooling.